Prof Barbara Haesler

 She regularly acts as a reviewer for a range of peer-reviewed journals and funding bodies and takes on editorial roles for some journals.

-Barbara's publications include peer-reviewed papers,book chapters and articles in lay magazines on: 1) Economics of animal health surveillance; 2) Food systems approach to disease management including nutrition; 3) Economics of animal disease management; and 4) Evaluation of One Health.
+Barbara's publications include peer-reviewed papers, book chapters and articles in lay magazines on: 1) Economics of animal health surveillance; 2) Food systems and food value chain approaches (including food safety, disease management, nutrition); 3) Economics of animal management and One Health; 4) Evaluation of One Health, and 5) Food systems and One Health competencies.

 Where food safety meets nutrition outcomes in livestock and fish value chains: a conceptual approach.
 Häsler B, Dominguez-Salas P, Fornace K, Garza M, Grace D, Rushton J (2017).
 Food Security, doi: org/10.1007/s12571-017-0710-2.
 Or have a look at the Read-only version on SharedIt.